EPCCed/eidf-docs/docs/services/graphcore/index.md

 The smallest unit of compute resource that can be requested is a single IPU.

-Similarly to the EIDF GPU Service, usage of the graphcore is managed using [Kubernetes](https://kubernetes.io).
+Similarly to the EIDF GPU Service, usage of the Graphcore is managed using [Kubernetes](https://kubernetes.io).

 ## Service Access

+Access to the Graphcore accelerator is provisioning through the EIDF GPU Service.

+Users should apply for access to Graphcore via the [EIDF GPU Service](../gpuservice/index.md).

 ## Project Quotas

+Currently there is no active quota mechanism on the Graphcore accelerator.
+IPUJobs should be actively using partitions on the Graphcore.

 ## Graphcore Tutorial

-The following tutorial teaches users how to submit tasks to the graphcore system.
+The following tutorial teaches users how to submit tasks to the Graphcore system.
 This tutorial assumes basic familiary with submitting jobs via Kubernetes.
 For a tutorial on using Kubernetes, see the [GPU service tutorial](../gpuservice/training/L1_getting_started.md).
-For more in-depth lessons about developing applications for graphcore, see [the general documentation](https://docs.graphcore.ai/en/latest/) and [guide for creating IPU jobs via Kubernetes](https://docs.graphcore.ai/projects/kubernetes-user-guide/en/latest/creating-ipujob.html).
+For more in-depth lessons about developing applications for Graphcore, see [the general documentation](https://docs.graphcore.ai/en/latest/) and [guide for creating IPU jobs via Kubernetes](https://docs.graphcore.ai/projects/kubernetes-user-guide/en/latest/creating-ipujob.html).

 | Lesson                                                                                                   | Objective                                                                                                      |
 |-----------------------------------|-------------------------------------|